Sheet Metal Roofs & Snow Damage Page

 Date 27 July 04

 Although I am not the expert, the gutters look fine.
-The interior brackets have sagged in a couple of areas, but it appears that they can be bent back to their proper angle with a series of local, light upward forcings.
+The interior brackets have sagged in a couple of areas, but it appears that they can be bent back to their proper angle with a series of local, light, upward force.

 Unless my eyes are tricking me, most of the lengths are level, and the front end has sprung back as well, just not all the way - it's about a 25-degree twist.
 Things appear level at the downspouts, though.
 Same deal on the backside of the shop.